Steveb1968/script.pseudotv/README.md

     - Automatic channel creation based on your library.
     - Optionally customize the channels you want with the channel configuration tool.
-    - Utilize the XBMC smart playlist editor to create advanced channel setups.
+    - Utilize the Kodi smart playlist editor to create advanced channel setups.
     - Use an EPG and view what was on, is on, and will be on.
 Would you rather see something that will be on later?
 Select it and watch it now!
     - Want to pause a channel while you watch another?
 And then come back to